 Solid Waste Facilities, Sites and Operations

-To assist local enforcement agencies and facility operators with compostable materials management issues, the California Department of Resources Recycling and Recovery (CalRecycle) has developed resources for local enforcement agencies (LEA) and facility operators on compostable materials management.
+To assist local enforcement agencies and facility operators with compostable materials management issues, CalRecycle developed resources for local enforcement agencies (LEA) and facility operators on compostable materials management.
 These include:

-- Permitting: Requirements for permitting composting facilities and operations.
+- Permitting: Requirements for permitting compostable materials and anaerobic digestion facilities and operations.

-- Enforcement: Enforcement requirements at composting facilities and operations.
+- Enforcement: Enforcement requirements at compostable materials facilities and operations.

 - Statutes and Regulations: Statutory and regulatory citations related to composting.

 - Operational Challenges (Odors, Emissions, Fires and Contamination): Information on odors and odor complaint investigations, emissions, fires and contamination/feedstock quality related to compostable materials handling.

 - Responses to Operational Challenges: Some tools and best management practices to meet operational challenges, including Integrated Best Management Practices (based on C-CORP report), Operational Challenges/Concerns Assessment Procedure (OCAP), and odor impact minimization plans (OIMP).

 - Community Outreach: Information on the process of building community support for the successful operation of a compostable material handling site.

 - Resources: Resources related to composting, including links to air emissions, biosolids, food scrap composting, glossary of terms, research, water quality, etc.

 Regulatory Changes: Compostable Materials Handling and In-Vessel Digestion